This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-No doubt about it, the Wollman Rink in Central Park has the picture postcard background of the Manhattan skyline.
+No doubt about it, the Wollman Rink in Central Park has a picture postcard background of the Manhattan skyline.

-On the day we skated here it wasn’t as crowded as Bryant Park, but remember to bring cash as they don’t take credit card – although there is an ATM on site.
+On the day we skated here it wasn’t as crowded as Bryant Park.

-And of course Rockefeller Plaza is a famous and very popular place to go ice skating in NYC in the heart of midtown.
+And of course, the Rockefeller Plaza is a famous and very popular place to go ice skating in NYC in the heart of midtown Manhattan.

 We did prefer the overall experience at Bryant Park.
 The food and drinking options were better and the staff seemed friendlier and more professional.